Tourist Trophy (video game): Reception

+The Academy of Interactive Arts & Sciences nominated Tourist Trophy for "Simulation Game of the Year" at the 10th Annual Interactive Achievement Awards.

 Possible sequel

 In 2015, when asked about the possibility of a sequel to Tourist Trophy, Kazunori Yamauchi said: "I am aware that the game is expected by many fans, so I can't deny a Tourist Trophy 2".
 While such a sequel has not yet come to fruition, Yamauchi later admitted in an interview in 2018 that it was "still [in] the back of his mind".